RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection-and-Second-3DS).md

 ---
-title: "DSiWare Downgrade (Old)"
+title: "DSiWare Downgrade (Save Injection and Second 3DS)"
-permalink: /dsiware-downgrade-(old).html
+permalink: /dsiware-downgrade-(save-injection-and-second-3ds).html
 ---

-**This is the old version of the DSiWare Downgrade instructions.
-They are only useful if you already own "Fieldrunners", "Legends of Exidia", "Guitar Rock Tour", or "The Legend of Zelda: Four Swords" on the source 3DS**
+**They are only useful if you already own "Fieldrunners", "Legends of Exidia", "Guitar Rock Tour", or "The Legend of Zelda: Four Swords" on the source 3DS.
+Each game has been pulled from the eShop; you must have already gotten them.**
 {: .notice--primary}

 If you are between versions 11.0.0 and 11.2.0, you must follow this guide to downgrade your NATIVE_FIRM using DSiWare and a second 3DS which has already has a Custom Firmware installed on it in order to dump and restore your NAND.
 {: .notice}

 If you are below 11.2.0 on either device, then you should do the ctr-httpwn steps (when prompted) on each device under 11.2.0 to allow you to System Transfer with them.
 {: .notice--info}